jstanesic/intro_to_devops_exam/README.md

 You will be prompted for a password.

 ## Learning Outcome 5 task 3 Note
-It is okay if the pod does not start due to some erros but the deployment should create succesffully.
+It is okay if the pod does not start due to some erros but the deployment should create successfully.

 ## Disk space issues